python/typing/docs/source/typing_anti_pitch.rst

 On the other -- well, I love type checking, but I would quit Python if I had to enable all possible strictness checks that type checkers offer.

-Anway, with all that said, here's a list of possible reasons to not use static type checking in Python::
+Anyway, with all that said, here's a list of possible reasons to not use static type checking in Python::

 * You simply don't want to.
 Python is a tool that is meant to serve you.
 Python is a big tent,